gavinlyonsrepo/raspberrypi_tempmon/README.md

 Installation
 -----------------------------------------------

-For other Linux OS users.
+For Linux OS users.
-Make sure that python and pip3 have been installed on your machine.then:
+Make sure that python and pip3 have been installed on your machine then:

 ```sh
 sudo pip3 install tvdoon
 ```

-If you are an Arch linux OS user rpi_tempmon is installed by PKGBUILD.
+If you are an Arch linux OS user rpi_tempmon can also be installed by PKGBUILD.
 The PKGBUILD file is available in the AUR - Arch user repository.

     AUR package name :rpi_tempmon
     AUR maintainer : glyons